2021-2022 Classroom-Supply-Assistance-Program Information for Teachers

 If you have questions, please contact Deborah Heller in Finance at 772-564-3047

-Fund will be available in ClassWallet for use on or before Sept 30, 2020
+Funds will be available in ClassWallet for use on or before Sept 30, 2021

-Last day to submit receipts in to ClassWallet – Feb 26, 2021 – cannot be extended.
+Last day to submit receipts for eligible supplies in ClassWallet – Monday, Jan 31, 2022 @ 8:00 pm –will not be extended.

-Chapter 1012.71, F. S., “classroom teacher” means a certified teacher employed by a public school district or a public charter school in that district on or before September 1 of each year whose full-time or job-share responsibility is the classroom instruction of students in prekindergarten through grade 12, including full time media specialists and guidance counselors serving students in eligible Pre-K (ESE) through Grade 12.
-Additionally, pursuant to Florida Statute, only eligible Pre-K (ESE) through Grade 12 teachers who are funded through the Florida Finance Program are eligible to receive this payment.
+Classroom teacher: “classroom teacher” means a certified teacher employed by a public school district or a public charter school in that district on or before September 1 of each year who’s full-time or job-share responsibility is the classroom instruction of students in prekindergarten through grade 12, including full time media specialists and guidance counselors serving students in eligible Pre-K (ESE) through Grade 12.
+Additionally, pursuant to Florida Statute, only eligible Pre-K (ESE) through Grade 12 teachers who are funded through the Florida Education Finance Program are eligible to receive this payment.

 Yes, however teachers on FMLA will need to complete the affidavit upon their return from leave.
 The deadline to complete the acceptance is February 19, 2021.

 YES.
-As the funds are appropriated for this fiscal year, the purchases must be made on or after July 1, 2020, but before the February 26, 2021 deadline.
+The funds are appropriated for this fiscal year, the purchases must be made on or after July 1, 2021, but before the Jan 31, 2022, deadline.
+This will allow one day to upload receipts in ClassWallet for reimbursement.

-6. How can the funds be spent/accessed through ClassWallet?
+How can the funds be accessed/used through ClassWallet?

-ClassWallet has both an online application and a mobile-friendly website.
-ClassWallet provides two options for teachers to the funds; a combination of both methods can be used.
+ClassWallet has both an online application and a mobile friendly website.
+ClassWallet provides two options for teachers to access/use funds; a combination of both methods can be used.

-- ClassWallet online marketplace - When teachers log in to their account, they will see an online marketplace with over 35 leading vendors including Lakeshore Learning, ACE Educational, Staples, Scholastic, Really Good Stuff, Teachers Exchange, US Games, West Music and more.
-Purchases will be reviewed for approval.
+ClassWallet online marketplace – When teachers log in to their account, they will see an online marketplace with over 35 leading vendors including Lakeshore Learning, ACE Educational, Staples, Scholastic, Really Good Stuff, Teachers Exchange, US Games, West Music and more.
+Teacher selects the vendor and place their orders using the Teacher lead fund in their ClassWallet account.
+Purchases will be audited and approved/rejected by School Admin and/or Finance Department.

-- ClassWallet Reimbursement tool - When teachers log in to their account, they will be able to upload receipts for a direct deposit reimbursement.
-Teachers can also access their account by signing in through a Safari or Chrome browser on their mobile device and use their phone cameras to take photos of the receipts for upload.
+ClassWallet Reimbursement tool – When teachers log in to their account, they will be able to upload receipts for a direct deposit reimbursement.
+Teachers will also be able to access their account by signing in through a Safari or Chrome browser on their computer or tablet.
+Teachers may also use their phone cameras to take photos of the receipts for upload.
 File types accepted are pdf, png, jpeg.
 These receipts will be audited and approved by School Administration and/or District Finance.

 - Teachers who have previously entered their banking information in ClassWallet for reimbursements will not have to re-enter their banking information for this current year.
 Unless they have changed accounts or changed bank.